Grace Yu, MD

 Geriatric medicine, women's health

-Dr. Sun is a teaching faculty member of the San Jose-O’Connor Hospital Family Medicine Residency Program and has special expertise in the care of the geriatric patient.
+Dr. Sun is a teaching faculty member of the Stanford Health Care - O’Connor Hospital Family Medicine Residency Program and has special expertise in the care of the geriatric patient.
 In her free time, Dr. Sun spends time taking hikes with her dog, gardening with native plants, and traveling.

 Christian Fulmer, DO